FuchsEDV/Thrixty/README.md

 ###7.)
 Planned Features and Changes
 * Responsiveness improvement.
 Especially in Fullpage Mode.
 * Full Background Support with automatic scale detection.
 (Background Strategies like "always filled", "stretch", etc.)
-* Settings File or similiar instead of an overload of html attributes. => Required for more Options
+* Settings File or similiar instead of an overload of html attributes. => Required for the more non-standardy options.
+* Minimap Mask crossbrowser compatibility.
+(The reverse-drawing of a filled rectangle will only work in webkit browsers.)

 ###8.)
 License
 ```txt